kevinprakasa/white-tent/README.md

 **White Tent** is a React with Firebase JS SDK build for Telerik **The Worthy Web App Challenge**.
 Made with mostly **Kendo UI** React Components.
 You are welcomed to clone the repo and give our app a go.

+> This app is an Proof of Concept / Prototype so several features might not be implemented yet :droplet:

 **Use Mobile View for best experience! :sparkles:**

 ## Installation